 There is a path that runs around the borrow pit ponds.
-An access ramp is due to be constructed in 2019 to allow access for buggy’s and wheelchair users to access the pond dipping platforms in this area
+An access ramp has been constructed in 2019 to allow access for buggy’s and wheelchair users to enter the pond dipping platforms in this area.

 Ring's End Nature reserve is located on off the Twenty Foot River, 2 miles north of March and immediately south of the small village of Ring's End.
-There is a car park at grid reference TF4028 0175 postcode: PE15 0BE.
+There is a car park at grid reference TF4063 0086, postcode: PE15 0BE.
 It forms part of the National Cycle Network Route 63 and can be reached by walking or cycling from West End Park in March.